votamrima/votamrima.github.io/_posts/2021-11-19-create-openshift-oauth-users.md

 {% raw %}

-In this post I shortly describe how to create users for Openshift using HTPasswd provider.
+In this post I describe how to create users for Openshift using HTPasswd provider.
 More about authentication providers are able to find in [official documentation](https://docs.openshift.com/container-platform/4.9/authentication/understanding-authentication.html)

 ## kubeadmin user

 During installation Openshift creates default *kubeadmin* with a automatically generated password.
-Password you can find in installation folder: ``<installation_folder>/auth/kubeadmin-password``
+You can find the password in installation folder: ``<installation_folder>/auth/kubeadmin-password``

 ````
 [admin@ocp4 try]$ cat install_dir/auth/kubeadmin-password
-bVM5i-CxeZI-NDvoS-d9wtV[admin@ocp4 try]$
+bVM5i-CxeZI-NDvoS-d9wtV
 ````

-*kubeconfig* locates in ``<installation_folder>/auth/``.
+The ``kubeconfig`` is located in ``<installation_folder>/auth/``.

 ````
 [admin@ocp4 try]$ oc --kubeconfig install_dir/auth/kubeconfig get node